massoncheg/forgejo-docs/docs/user/linked-references.md

 > [@Documenters](#), we need to plan for this.
 > [@CoolCompanyInc](#), this issue concerns us all!

-Teams will receive mail notifications when appropriate, but whole organizations won't.
+Teams will receive email notifications when appropriate, but whole organizations won't.

 Commit messages do not produce user notifications.